WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 You can put any kind of data inside an enum variant: strings, numeric types, or structs, for example.
 You can even include another enum.

-Let’s look at another example of an enum in the following listing: this one has a wide variety of types embedded in its variants.
+Let's look at another example of an enum in the following listing: this one has a wide variety of types embedded in its variants.

 ```rust
 enum Message {